Local Government Act 1972: Act

 The act introduced 'agency', where one local authority (usually a district) could act as an agent for another authority.
 For example, since road maintenance was split depending upon the type of road, both types of council had to retain engineering departments.
 A county council could delegate its road maintenance to the district council if it was confident that the district was competent.
 Some powers were specifically excluded from agency, such as education.

 The act abolished various historic relics such as aldermen.
 The office previously known as sheriff was retitled high sheriff.
 Many existing boroughs that were too small to constitute a district, but too large to constitute a civil parish, were given charter trustees.

 Most provisions of the act came into force at midnight on 1 April 1974.
 Elections to the new councils had already been held, in 1973, and the new authorities were already up and running as "shadow authorities", following the example set by the London Government Act 1963.

+The act requires that individuals sentenced to a sentence of more than three months cannot sit as councillors, and are prohibited from re-election until five months after their sentence is over.
+Councillors can be recalled if they have not attended a formal meeting for 6 months.
+Individuals who work for a local authority are prohibited from standing for election to it.

+The act originally allowed local authorities to prohibit meetings from being filmed, and allowed local authorities to prohibit individuals such as bloggers from recording what was happening at meetings.

+Whoever is chair of the authority, is the civic head of the authority, and represents the authority at civic events.